I Think My Husband Hates Me

 “Am I really that awful?”

-What I explain to a woman who asks this is that he likely still loves you, as in he still cares about you.
-Most husbands will say they still care for their wives and even that they still love them despite what their actions (and words) indicate.
-After all, you have a lot of history together -- you may be the mother of his kids and most certainly have been through a lot together.
+What I explain to a woman who asks this is that he likely still loves you (as in he still cares about you).
+Most husbands tell me they still care for their wives and even that they still love them, despite what their actions (and words) indicate.
+After all, you have a lot of history together - you may be the mother of his kids and most certainly have been through a lot together.
 But personally, and romantically, he may feel very different.

 In other words, he may love you, but not be “in-love” with you.
-And it’s possible, depending upon the state of the relationship, he may not like you a lot either.
+And it’s possible, depending upon the state of the relationship that he may not like you a lot either.

 Why Do Husbands Hate Their Wives?